nyorain/vil/docs/own/workstack.md

 			  See node 1749
 		- [ ] For this to properly work with xfb (vertex output), we potentially need to implement draw-call splitting.
 Which will be a pain in the ass.
+- Allow to open where left off?
+  Would require some serialization of frames/commands/resources.
+  Also, would have to completely rework matching to work with those loaded up resources/commands :/ We could *never* compare for equality.
+  But we probably explicitly want that in some cases, normally.
+So matching would need additional options.
 - Add vertex shaders to shader debugger
 	- [ ] copy vertex buffers in that case in updateHooks
 	- [ ] set up vertex inputs from vertex buffers
 	      Also set up stuff like VertexIndex, InstanceIndex etc.
 		  All the builtin inputs
 	- [ ] handle special vertex shader variables
+	- [ ] important optimization: only copy the resources statically accessed by shader
+- Really hard-match on vertexCount/indexCount for draw commands?
+  See e.g. debug drawing in iro, adding control points to a spline will currently unselect the draw command.
+Not expected behavior.
+  Maybe just match with *really* high weight.
 - [ ] shader debugger: add dropdown for all embdeeded sources.
 - [ ] implement sync tracking
 	- [ ] and fix full sync